ballerina-platform/static-code-analysis-tool/StaticCodeAnalysisReport/README.md

    ./gradlew createScanReportZip
    ```

-> **Note**: The scan tool tests related to the analysis report will fail after the build process as the generate JS and CSS files in the zip have changed.
+> **Note**: The scan tool tests related to the analysis report will fail after the build process as the generated JS and CSS files in the zip have changed.
 Consider updating the test resource outputs after a build.